-Cuyler’s role in both proposing the settling of the Eastern Fronteir as a bulwark against attacks by the local black tribes and as well as the assistance provided to the settlers as they landed, were recognised in several ways.
-Firstly the village of Cuyerville was established by British settlers in 1820.
+Cuyler’s role in both proposing the settling of the Eastern Fronteir as a bulwark against attacks by the local black tribes and the assistance that he provided to the settlers as they landed, were recognised in several ways.
+Firstly the village of Cuylerville was established by British settlers in 1820.
 They named it in honour of Cuyler, then military commander at Fort Frederick, in recognition of the assistance he rendered them.
-Furthermore a Cuyler Street in the city of Grahamstown and a Cuyler Crescent in Port Elizabeth were named after him.
+Furthermore, a Cuyler Street in the city of Grahamstown and Cuyler Crescent and Cuyler Street in Port Elizabeth were named after him.

 A toposcope and commemorative cairn in Bathhurst mark the spot where Cuyler made his camp while supervising the placing of the 1820 Settlers on their locations.
 While camped here at the same time, Sir Rufane Donkin chose the site for the administrative centre to be named Bathurst.
 The beacon was erected by Captain W. Bailey as an observing station during his survey of the eastern districts, during the period 1855 to 1859.

 Cuyler’s granddaughter, Maria Elizabeth Holland, became a botanist and botanical illustrator.

 Port Elizabeth: A Social Chronicle to the end of 1945 by Margaret Harradine (1996, E H Walton Packaging Pty Ltd, Port Elizabeth)

 Port Elizabeth in Bygone Days by J.J.
 Redgrave (1947, Rustica Press)

 Port Elizabeth of Yore: The Growth of the Population

 Port Elizabeth of Yore: Echoes of a Far off War